Since the start of Syria’s war in 2011, numerous efforts to halt the conflict through diplomacy have failed.

 In March, May and July 2017 there are four more rounds of indirect talks without result.

 An eighth round of talks in Geneva in December fails to get the different parties even to talk to each other.
+UN envoy Staffan de Mistura blames in particular the government delegation’s apparent lack of interest.

 In January 2018 a ninth round is wrapped up without result in Vienna, having been relocated from Geneva for logistical reasons.